XenonCode - Documentation

 repeat 5 ($i)

-// CAUTION: $i is a reference, don't modify its value unless you actually want to affect the loop
+; CAUTION: $i is a reference used internally for the loop, don't modify its value unless you actually want to affect the loop

 The number of times (above specified as 5) may also be specified via a variable or a constant, but not an expression